What is the

 ACIS requires 205 credits for a diploma while a regular district comprehensive high school requires 240 credits for a diploma.

-What are some of the advantages of ACIS?
+some of the advantages of ACIS?

 The most frequently mentioned advantage of ACIS is its relative flexibility.
 ACIS does not require daily attendance at school so students who need that kind of flexibility may find it answers particular needs.